eZinc/MichaelDuanKitchenStrikeCode/README.md

 ## The Courtyard: (https://www.youtube.com/watch?v=jge6C8rBHMY)

 I included some source code that I wrote for the prototype of The Courtyard, a prospective Advanced Games Project at the University of Southern California.
-I included this because I wanted to show that I usually write much cleaner code, with proper managers, for non-hobby projects since it'll be read by a team of people and will be easier to work on in terms of source control because different gameplay elements are separated into more files.
+I included this because I wanted to show that I usually write much more separated code, with proper managers/components, for non-hobby projects since it'll be read by a team of people and will be easier to work on in terms of source control because different gameplay elements are separated into more files.

+I did not write most of the CustomFPSController.cs code.
+I only wrote the parts that involved ladder climbing.